2010 Robert Bruss Real Estate Book Award

 But let’s not forget the disadvantages:

 We’ve given a broad description of CIDs, which can vary immensely in physical features and character.
 Your job, before deciding to buy or rent out one of these properties, will be to fully research its costs, rules (often in a document called covenants, conditions, and restrictions, or CC&Rs), and current community concerns.
-Read the CC&Rs and recent meeting minutes thoroughly, talk to neighbors, and investigate the reputation and financial strength of the property’s builder or owner.
+Read the CC&Rs and recent meeting minutes thoroughly, talk to neighbors, and investigate the reputation and financial strength of the property’s builder and manager.

-Is Airbnb or VRBO for you?
+Is Airbnb or VRBO for You?

-This book focuses on more traditional rental situations, where you sign a fixed-term lease or month-to-month rental agreement with one or more tenants.
+This book focuses on more traditional rental situations, where you sign a fixed-term lease or a month-to-month rental agreement with one or more tenants.
 You will have screened these longer-term tenants by running a credit report and checking references.

 Renting through Airbnb or a similar service involves a separate set of legal and practical issues concerning taxes, insurance coverage, local registration, liability for guest injuries, and so forth.
 Having different people come in and out of your rental house can cause major headaches for neighbors and might even violate the law.